 - Coach car parking spaces will need to be 3.5 meters by 14 meters

-You will also need to consider how you will accommodate different types of visitors such as blue badge holders, electric charging points, staff, and parent parking spaces.
+You will also need to consider how you will accommodate different types of visitors such as blue badge holders, electric charging points and staff parking spaces.
 This can affect how you layout the spaces in your car park.
 In-line, grid or diagonal, whichever you choose, make sure that drivers with specific mobility requirements can still easily navigate your spaces.

 Once you have decided on which structure of the car park is best, it’s time to consider planning regulations.
 Many multi-storey car parks will require planning permission, and nearly all car parks will have to meet certain council regulations.
-With your design in hand, get your planning permission sorted out before you lay any paving.
+With your design in hand, get your planning permission sorted out before you start any real work.

 Constructing your car park